caring-coder/workshop-secure-messenger/STEP-2-GENERATING-KEYS.md

   }
 ```

-**👉 ACTION**: Add the state variables and setters near the top of the component:
+**👉 ACTION**: Add the state variables and setters near the top of the Page component:

 ```ts
   const [publicKey, setPublicKey] = useState<CryptoKey | null>();